Application Deadlines: September 15 // January 15 // May 15

 Once the IRB approves your research protocol, you are free to engage in research with human subjects, under the supervision of your research advisor or supervisor.

-You must inform the relevant IRB co-chair immediately of:
+You must inform the relevant IRB Chair immediately of:

-any problems encountered in the data-collection phase of your study;
+problems encountered in the data-collection phase of your study.

 substantive changes made to the research methodology.

-What do I do if my research protocol is not approved by the IRB?
+What do I do if the IRB does not approve my research protocol?

-Note: you must not proceed with data collection without IRB approval of your protocol.
+Note: you may not proceed with data collection without IRB approval of your protocol.

 Instructions to Student Researchers

 Following approval of their proposals by their supervisors, student researchers must apply to the IRB for approval to conduct research with human subjects.
 The IRB application consists of a description of the proposed research (i.e., the research protocol) to ensure that the methods proposed conform to ethical guidelines for research with human subjects.
-Student researchers are responsible to initiate this review process.
+Student researchers are responsible for initiating this review process.

 Frequently Asked Questions